...

 During this foggy phase, self-reflection is the way forward.
 When you feel stuck, reflecting on your experiences and identifying what you want to achieve can help align your career decisions with your personal goals and values.

-Your passions and interests can also serve as important guides.
+Even if you don’t believe in “dream jobs,” your passions and interests can be important guides here.
 When your career becomes a grind, you may forget that it’s possible to have a job that incorporates your interests, passions, and talents — but it is!

-Your interests can not only point you toward interesting hobbies or volunteer work, but they can also illuminate the path toward a more fulfilling career and unique job opportunities.
+Your interests can not only point you toward interesting hobbies or volunteer work, but they can also illuminate the path toward unique job opportunities and a more fulfilling career.

-And while we aren’t for toxic positivity here, a generally positive outlook and growth mindset are helpful assets in times of uncertainty.
+We aren’t for toxic positivity here.
+That said, a generally positive outlook and growth mindset are helpful assets in times of uncertainty.

 This helps you see opportunities instead of focusing on the negative, prioritize growth instead of wallowing in feeling stuck, and maintain or build your confidence as you prepare for the next step.

-3. Identifying Your Next Step and The Right Support
+3. Identify Your Next Step — and The Right Support

-When you know where you want to go next, planning your career path is like picking your route for a road map.
+With the knowledge of where you want to go next, planning your career path is like picking your route on a road map.

-You’re certain of your starting point and end point, and now you get to choose which route to take to get there.
+You’re certain of your starting point and end point.
+Now, you get to choose which route to take to get there.

 But when the destination is unclear, how do you decide your next step?

-For example, if you want to break free and change careers — have you researched alternate industries or are you feeling totally lost on where to start?
+For example, if you want to break free and change careers — have you already researched alternate industries, or are you feeling totally lost on where to begin?

-Are you ready to figure this out now or are you too busy, needing to spend more time on other priorities in life?
+Are you ready to figure this out now, or are you busy with other priorities in your day-to-day life?

 Do you prefer the support of others when answering major life questions, or do the best answers come to you through self-reflection on your own?